 Skip to Content

-Crochet Rustic Country Blanket
+Crochet Rustic Country Farmhouse Blanket Free Pattern

-This crochet rustic country blanket is a great project to work on while you are staying home.
+This crochet rustic country farmhouse blanket is a great project to work on while you are staying home.
 I am staying home and glad to have my yarn stash.
 It is easy to go shopping in your own yarn to pick out a few skeins to make a blanket.

 Crochet Rustic Country Blanket Displayed on a Chair